Jelena Lazarević: Death

 She first reconstructed the Church of St. George built by Đurađ II Balšić on Beška island on Lake Skadar and in 1439/1440 built as her endowment the Church of Holy Mother next to it.
 She was buried in its western vault, near the southern wall of the church.
 The purpose of her endowment was to be her crypt and to serve as the spiritual center which would continue the orientation of the Serbian culture toward Byzantine Orthodox spirituality in this historically last period of Serbian medieval statehood.
 In this way Jelena confirmed her loyalty to the tradition of the Nemanjić dynasty and her father Prince Lazar in the period when she was able to make a political choice between Islam and militant Catholicism.
 Jelena's efforts had an additional dimension taking into consideration that her work is a testimony of the presence of the Byzantine hesychasm in the Serbian Despotate.

 The sacred bones of Jelena Balšić were placed in the new relic case made of stone after the Church of Holy Mother she built on Beška island was reconstructed in 2002 by the Metropolitanate of Montenegro and the Littoral.
 By the decision of the 'Metropolitanate of Montenegro and the Littoral' in 2006 she was titled 'Blagovjerna' and named "Blagovjerna Jelena Lazareva Balšić".

 Legacy

-Jelena Balšić was praised as an extraordinary woman who preserved the power of the Balšić family during a very turbulent period.
-It is obvious that she had a strong personality probably similar to her mother, Princess Milica of Serbia.
-She managed to maintain the cultural heritage of the Kingdom of Serbia, and her writing has been evaluated highly.
+Jelena Balšić has been praised for preserving the power of the Balšić family during a turbulent period.
+She managed to maintain the cultural heritage of the Kingdom of Serbia, and her writing has been evaluated.

 The literature award "Jelena Balšić" was established in 2007 by the 'Metropolitanate of Montenegro and the Littoral' and is awarded every two years.
 As of 2013, its laureates have been Đorđe Sladoje, Žarko Komanin, Ranko Jovović and Slobodan Rakitić.